MSc Social and Cultural TheoryFind a programme

-This programme aims to provide an introduction to a range of debates located within the so-called cultural turn in sociological studies.
-Increasingly, sociologists are turning to the concept of culture as a source of explanation - and questioning - in their studies of contemporary social formations.
+This programme provides an introduction to a range of debates located within the so-called 'cultural turn' in sociological studies.
+Increasingly, sociologists are looking to the concept of culture as a source of explanation - and questioning - in their studies of contemporary social formations.

-Both theoretical and substantive elements of this cultural turn are addressed: on the one hand, the works of key thinkers within social and cultural theory (Pierre Bourdieu, Michel Foucault and others) are explored; on the other, the role of cultural explanations within - among others - theories of race and ethnicity, gender relations and the sociology of religion is given both theoretical and empirical consideration.
+Both theoretical and substantive elements of this cultural turn are addressed.
+Therefore, the works of key thinkers within social and cultural theory (Pierre Bourdieu, Michel Foucault and others) are explored, while the role of cultural explanations within theories of race and ethnicity, gender relations and the sociology of religion (among others) is also given both theoretical and empirical consideration.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The MSc programme comprises six 12-week taught units and six assessed essays, followed by a dissertation.

 You may choose four optional sociology units.
 Options vary each year but may include:

 - Introduction to Quantitative Research Methods

 - Introduction to Qualitative Research Methods

 - Narrating the Self

 - Advanced Qualitative Research